pnxguide/db4b/README.md

-# Little John Database (LJDB)
+# Database for Blinds (DB4B)

 (Intended to be a [SHiT8](https://stupid.hackathon.in.th/8/) project)

-The "workable" relational database management system based on the popular meme, Little John.
+The "workable" database management system based on the popular meme.
 Designated to be the first Thai database management system on [dbdb.io](https://dbdb.io).

 ## Key Features
 - Building tables from eco-friendly wood veneers